September 28, 2021 | Sholeh Patrick | Ha-goat-one News Network

 Turns out, a goat’s usefulness extends to a much more important realm.

-These surprisingly social, inquisitive (or annoying), and geographically adaptable creatures have been part of the livestock landscape since first domesticated in the Middle East some 12,000 years ago.
+These surprisingly social, inquisitive (or annoying), and geographically adaptable creatures have been part of the livestock landscape since they first domesticated in the Middle East some 12,000 years ago.
 They’ve provided milk, cheese, meat, clothing, and before the printing press, parchment to write on.

 And as climate change continues to worsen fire season conditions, they’ve joined the fight against wildfires.

-From Europe and the Mediterranean to the Western U.S. — including as close as Spokane, fire-prevention goat herds graze, eating unwanted grasses, brush, and weeds which cows and other grazers don’t.
+From Europe and the Mediterranean to the Western U.S. — including as close as Spokane, fire-prevention goat herds graze, eating unwanted grasses, brush, and weeds that cows and other grazers don’t.
 They’re more cost-efficient, less toxic than pesticides (although both have a role), and easily navigate hard-to-reach elevations.

 This spring, the Spokane Parks and Recreation Department enlisted a herd of 220 goats to reduce brush density at area parks in advance of fire season.
 In prior years, Idaho Power and neighborhoods collaborating with the city of Boise have also used them.
 The University of Idaho Extension’s online resources includes information about targeted grazing for fire mitigation.